virtual-labs/exp-md5-data-transformation-au/experiment/procedure.md

 ### Procedure

-1. Step 1: Add your value in the input field and click the generate button to start the MD5 hashing process.
+1. Add your value in the input field and click the generate button to start the MD5 hashing process.
 <div><img src="./images/input.png" width="20%"></div>

 2. Read the instructions shown after clicking the submit button.
 3. The message padding bits are displayed on the screen.
 Hover over the box to understand how the padding bits are added.